What Is a Healthy Overhead Percentage for a Dental Practice in 2026?

 Three structural drivers explain most of the variance.

 Second, staffing intensity.
-Pediatric and high-Medicaid practices require higher staff-to-chair ratios.
-Staff compensation is the single largest overhead category, running 25 to 30 percent of collections by itself, so any structural staffing pressure flows directly to the figure.
+Pediatric and high-Medicaid practices need more clinical and administrative staff per chair.
+Since staff compensation already runs 25 to 30 percent of collections by itself, any structural increase in headcount lands directly on the overhead line.

 What Pushes a Practice Above the Healthy Range?#